 What type of content do you primarily create?

-For the experiment, I tested four different tools in how easy they were to set up and how well they imitated my voice in their text-to-speech function.
-As my test text, I used an excerpt from a recent keynote I did on generative AI.
-Here’s what I actually sound like reading it:
+I put four different voice cloning tools through their paces, testing how easy they were to set up and how convincingly they could mimic my voice in text-to-speech.
+For my test, I used an excerpt from a recent keynote I gave on generative AI.
+Here's what I actually sound like reading it:

-To train the tools, you typically need to upload recorded audio or to read an example script.
-I tried two different clips:
+For training these tools, you typically upload recorded audio or read a sample script.
+I experimented with two different audio samples:

 Here are my results.